Toggle navigation OptaPlanner logo

 Scaling problem

 Suppose we have 2 000 locations in our VRP problem.
-That results 4 000 000 moves to change a single location.
-If we can evaluate 100 000 moves per second and we need to 40 seconds to try all moves of just 1 location.
-Our algorithms will need to change each location multiple times: let’s presume just 4 times, resulting in 8 000 steps, which results into 320 000 seconds or over 3 days.
+That results in 4 000 000 moves to change a single location.
+If we can evaluate 100 000 moves per second, we need 40 seconds to try all moves of just 1 location.
+Our algorithms will need to change each location multiple times: let’s presume just 4 times, resulting in 8 000 steps, which results in 320 000 seconds or over 3 days.
 And it gets worse when the dataset grows: the number of moves per location grows, evaluation time drops and the number of steps increases too…

-In practice, benchmarks show that normal distribution (which is giving the same selection probability for B and Z) doesn’t scale well.
+In practice, benchmarks show that uniform distribution (which is giving the same selection probability for B and Z) doesn’t scale well.

 One traditional way to deal with this scaling issue is partitioning (also called geo-fencing): Before solving, the locations are divided in clusters and the vehicles are distributed across them.
 As demonstrated in a previous blog, partitioning heavily sacrifices solution quality for speed.